nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/how-to-manually-initialize-or-deploy-a-nuxeo-drive-instance.md

         date: '2014-02-21 15:22'
         message: ''
         version: '1'
 ---

 {{! multiexcerpt name='drive_2.x_manual_initialization'}}

 Usually Nuxeo Drive is initialized when the user completes the Settings panel and successfully logs in.
-But for auto deployment you might want use the command line or EXE.
+But for auto deployment you might want to use the command line or EXE.

-# Command Line
+## Command Line

 You can bind a new engine on Nuxeo Drive by calling the `ndrive` executable with the following arguments.
 It is recommended to have your Drive not running while executing this command.